 2. Check Bracket Alignment and Mounting

-The idler might bend or become loose when you use it for a long time.
-However, this causes the track to drift off center, which accelerates wear on the idler flange, link rails, and rollers.
-So, always make sure the idler is properly aligned to prevent the track from becoming “snaky” and keeps the chain moving smoothly during operation.
+A bent or loose bracket causes the track to drift off centre, accelerating wear on the idler flange, link rails, and rollers.
+Keep the idler properly aligned to stop the track running “snaky.”

 3. Inspect Seal and Bushing Condition